ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/010-Hashing.md

 ## What is hashing?
-Hashing is the process is converting an arbitrary amount of data into a fixed sized data.
+Hashing is the process of converting an arbitrary amount of data into a fixed sized data.

 ## Where does hashing come in system Design?
 Imagine if we have a system that has multiple clients and servers and we are potentially suffering from missing cache hits because we have servers that have in-memory caches.
 We could decide to make this better by having a loadBalancer that is smart enough to know where exactly to route requests to.